santoshtechwiz/codeguru.github.io/blazor-webcam-access.md

 ```
 Here I am using JavaScript module technique.
 The above code is self explanotry expect the dotnetObjectRef refrecne which is blazor class to interact with C#

-Correspoding to JavaScript I have C# method as shown below
 ```csharp
 @if (!string.IsNullOrEmpty(errorMessage))
 {